Rune-Status/jiren/README.md

 ```

 ## Deployment
 As Jiren is completely standalone, it can be deployed anywhere.
 However, it is NOT recommended to have Jiren run on the same application instance as your game service.
 Streaming files creates a lot of garbage that could have an impact on your game service and should therefore be separated.
+Note that it is possible for Jiren to act as a mere backend service in your distributed system where a proxy server is connected to Jiren and forwards data to the actual clients.